 Technically this "mini blog" site allows us to use markdown, and it is okay.
 However, the whole experience is really basic.
 Even the template is ugly.

-DEV.to might be a bit more popular than Strapi.
-We know about 385 links to it since March 2021 and only 310 links to Strapi.
+Based on our record, DEV.to should be more popular than Strapi.
+It has been mentiond 512 times since March 2021.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 WordPress - WordPress is web software you can use to create a beautiful website or blog.
 We like to say that WordPress is both free and priceless at the same time.